Living

 Before you buy, it's worth knowing that Sijo only makes mattress pads in sizes Full through to California King.
 If you're looking for a cooling mattress protector with a similar look and feel to fit a smaller bed, then I recommend the Cozy Earth Bamboo Mattress Pad.

 Out of all the mattress protectors on this list, the Sijo TempTune Cooling Mattress Pad is one of the most expensive, retailing at $175 for a Queen.
-I think it's worth the money, but you could always shop the bedding sales to try and save some cash.
+I think it's worth the money, but you could always shop the bedding sales to save some cash.

 Swipe to scroll horizontally